AnuragGupta806/Carla-Autonomous-Vehicle/README.md

 - YOLO4 weights file can be downloaded from this [Link](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and placed in the models folder

 - Youtube video of its Live Demo can be found at this [Link](https://www.youtube.com/watch?v=Vct5sLkOILU&t=56s)

+## Phase 2: Road Detection using Semantic Segmentation
+In this phase, we trained a road segmentation CNN model to to detect road pixels from the camera image.
+After that we used Random sample consensus(RANSAC), that estimates the road plane from given set of points by taking multiple sets if 3 random points and passing a plane through it.

+- Road segmentation model file is present in 'Models' folder
+- Youtube video for the same can be found at this [Link]